Last Updated December 13th, 2020 at 01:55 pm by Lisa

 - Dice the shallots and set aside.

-- Pat the beef dry with a paper towel, this helps it sear in the pan which creates caramelization (aka Maillard reaction).
+- Pat the beef dry with a paper towel, this helps it sear in the pan which creates caramelization (aka Maillard reaction which is FLAVOR).
 Rub the olive oil all over the beef, sprinkle with salt and pepper on all sides.

-- The roast beef is done when internal temperature reaches medium-rare 130-135 degrees.
+The roast beef is done when the internal temperature reaches medium-rare 130-135 degrees.

-- Remove from oven, rest 15 minutes, and slice 2" thick for dinner portions and spoon the sauce over each portion, or slice thinly for roast beef sandwiches.
+- Remove from oven, rest 15 minutes.
+Slice 2" thick for dinner portions and spoon the sauce over each portion, or slice thinly for roast beef sandwiches.

 - Serve with creamy horseradish sauce for dinner or on sandwiches.

-It is recommended to cook beef for roast beef just to medium internal temperature to keep it tender and full of flavor. rare 120-125 degrees medium-rare 130-135 medium 140-145
+It is recommended to cook beef for roast beef just to medium internal temperature.
+This keeps it tender and full of flavor.

-You need a tender cut of beef if you are pan searing and finishing your roast beef in the oven, or your roast beef will become tough.
+You need a tender cut of beef if you are pan searing and finishing your beef in the oven, or it will become tough.
 Choose a tender cut of beef:

 New York Strip Steak Benefits - cost-effective, tender, and full of flavor.